Vimala Wijewardene: Political career

 In 1952, she contested the seat of Kelaniya at the 2nd parliamentary election, representing the Sri Lanka Freedom Party.
 Her opponent was the United National Party incumbent (and her nephew), J. R. Jayewardene, losing by 6,235 votes.
 At the 3rd parliamentary elections in 1956, she contested the Mirigama electorate and was elected, receiving 36,193 votes (75.25% of the total vote) defeating the sitting member, John Amaratunga.

 In June 1956, she was appointed Minister of Health in S. W. R. D. Bandaranaike's cabinet, becoming the country's first female cabinet minister.
 She made numerous transformations in a then male-dominated health system.
 At the time of her appointment, female doctors were not permitted to be in charge of hospital wards.
 She changed the system by giving senior doctors the right to oversee wards.
 Subsequently, she gave formal recognition to traditional medical practitioners by registering them in the health system.

 Upon discovering the health system lacked funds, Wijewardene began a lottery (Arogya) for the purpose of gathering funds.
 As this enterprise succeeded beyond expectation, Arogya became what is now the National Lotteries Board of Ceylon.

 In June 1958, she was appointed Minister for Local Government and Housing.
 One of her first duties was introducing legislation to allow traditional medical practitioners to grow marijuana, which was essential for their medicinal preparations, saving foreign exchange.
 She retained the position of Minister of Local Government and Housing in the subsequent Dahanayake cabinet in 1959.

 On 21 November 1959, she was placed under house arrest and three months later taken into custody in connection with the assassination of Prime Minister of Sri Lanka S. W. R. D. Bandaranaike, which led to her dismissal as Minister of Local Government.
 In the preliminary investigation, it was proven she was wrongly accused.
 She was found innocent and all charges were dismissed.
-The stigma attached to the charges effectively ended her political career.
+However, the stigma attached to the charges effectively ended her political career.

-After her discharge in July 1960, she converted to Christianity and spent a religiously inclined life being a regular participant at Christian revival meetings.
+After the charges against her were dropped in July 1960, she converted to Christianity and spent a religiously inclined life being a regular participant at Christian revival meetings.